Why we're here

 Our solution

 The consumer insights, market research, and social media analytics markets are huge.
-Siftree will offer features that analyze the social graph, leveraging AI-powered capabilities that enables all forms of analysis..
+Siftree will offer features to businesses that power new forms of opinion and narrative analysis.
+Social media analytics is outdated and gatekept for corporations; it's time we upgrade it and democratize access.

 Curation of any form takes a lot of work, so the customizable lenses will be a paid feature.
 Additionally, we'll allow people to monetize the feeds they've created, allowing anyone to see the world the way they see it.
 A marketplace of lenses.